 The credit rating of counterparties to financial instruments is kept under review.
 The Group's interest rate swaps are currently out-of-the-money; consequently, counterparty risk on swaps does not represent a major risk at the current time.
+The Group's interest rate caps are with major financial institutions and are linked to borrowings provided to the Group by the same financial institutions.
 The counterparty risk on cash and short-term deposits is managed by limiting the aggregate exposure to any institution by reference to their credit rating.
 Such balances are generally placed with major financial institutions where credit risk is not considered significant.